The Informed Investor

 Each investors’ needs are personal and specific, therefore we don’t recommend investing in all of these alternative options, but here a few areas for you to explore:

-Precious Metals are another common alternative investment.
+Precious metals are another common alternative investment.
 You can invest in precious metals by buying gold bullion or through mutual funds, for example.
 You can also choose to invest in mining companies.

-Private Equity.
 Ownership in companies that are not readily traded on the open market through stocks.

-Venture Capital or Angel Investing.
 This one can be more difficult to implement effectively since a low probability of opportunities results in high profitability.
 Those who got in on Airbnb, Lyft or similar ride and homeshare services early were angel investors.
 A venture capitalist is someone tasked with finding these opportunities for you, and they charge a handsome fee for their services.
 This is an option for those who don’t know where to begin looking for startups to invest in.

 These are just some of the different types of alternative investment options.
 The common theme among them is that they tend to provide greater diversification from the movements of the more traditional markets, but they may also be more volatile, less liquid, and require larger amounts of upfront capital and a longer time frame.